Rabies is a viral disease that affects the central nervous system.

-- There is no cure for rabies, and it is almost always fatal.
-Once clinical signs occur, an infected animal usually dies within days.
+There is no cure for rabies, and it is almost always fatal.
+Once clinical signs occur, an infected animal usually dies within five days.

-- Rabies virus is typically spread by contact with the saliva of an infected animal.
-Transmission is usually through a bite wound, but the disease has been known to spread in other ways on rare occasions.
+Rabies virus is spread by contact with the saliva of an infected animal.
+Transmission is usually through a bite wound, but the disease has been known to spread through a scratch or an existing open wound.

-- The incubation period -- the period of time between exposure to a disease and the onset of clinical signs -- for rabies can vary greatly.
+The incubation period — the period of time between exposure to a disease and the onset of clinical signs — for rabies can vary greatly.
 The typical incubation period is three to eight weeks, but it can be as little as nine days or as long as several years in some rare cases.
-The incubation period depends on several factors, including the location of the entry wound, the severity of the wound and the subject’s immune system.
-In general, it is believed that the farther the wound is from the brain, the longer the incubation period will be.
+The incubation period depends on several factors, including the location of the entry wound, the severity of the wound and the animal’s immune system.
+In general, the farther the wound is from the brain, the longer the incubation period will be.

-- Human rabies cases in the U.S. currently average two per year.
-Cases of rabies in domestic animals average 400 to 500 per year.
+Human rabies cases in the U.S. currently average two per year.
+Cases of rabies in domestic pets average 400 to 500 per year.

 Why a 10-Day Quarantine?

-- If the animal lives beyond the 10th day, he/she can be said with certainty that it was not shedding the rabies virus at the time that the bite occurred.
+If the animal lives beyond the 10th day, it can be said with certainty that it was not shedding the rabies virus at the time that the bite occurred.

-- If the animal dies before the 10th day, it he/she can be tested for rabies.
-If the test is positive, a human bite victim will receive post-exposure vaccinations to help, prevent the disease.
+If the animal dies before the 10th day, it can be tested for rabies.
+If the test is positive, a human bite victim will still have enough time to receive post-exposure vaccinations and prevent the disease.

 Why a Six-Month Quarantine?

-- In many states, an unvaccinated domestic animal that has been bitten by a wild animal or that has received a suspected bite wound of unknown origin must undergo a six-month rabies quarantine.
+In many states, an unvaccinated domestic animal that has been bitten by a wild animal or that has received a suspected bite wound of unknown origin must undergo a six-month rabies quarantine.
 Most often, state law requires that this quarantine be carried out in an approved animal control facility at the owner’s expense.
-Because the incubation period for rabies is usually less than six months, this quarantine period is meant to ensure that the animal does not have rabies before he/she is allowed to once again come into regular contact with humans and/or other animals again.
+Because the incubation period for rabies is usually less than six months, this quarantine period is meant to ensure that the animal does not have rabies before it is allowed to come into regular contact with humans and other animals again.

-- Keeping your pet’s rabies vaccination up-to-date will help to ensure that he never needs to be quarantined for six months, even if he is bitten by a wild animal.
+Keeping your pet’s rabies vaccination up to date will ensure that he never needs to be quarantined for six months, even if he is bitten by a wild animal.

 Tips for Protecting You and Your Pets